 The school’s self-conception is asking a wide range of questions about strategies and functions of designing.
 This is documented in four exhibitions between 1955 and 1967.
 They attracted regional, national, and international attention, including a presention on the world fair in Montréal.
 The HfG-Archive preserves this uncharted material consisting of affiliated documents but also the original exhibition-panels from 1958.
 Finally, the objective of the project is to gain insights about the history of design and its mediation in post-war modernism by winnowing, documenting, and analyzing this abundant material.

 The mutual proposal was filed by the HfG-Archiv Ulm, the Hochschule Pforzheim, School of Design and the Folkwang University of the Arts, Essen.
 Being one out of nine, the venture is funded by the VolkswagenStiftung initiative „Forschung in Museen“.
-The project is directed by Prof. Dr. Thomas Hensel (Pforzheim), Prof. Dr. Steffen Siegel (Essen) and Dr. Martin Mäntele (Ulm).
-Principal goals of the project are two dissertations, related workshops, an international conference, publications, and an exhibition during the total term of four years.
-Eventually, a digital database will make the results accessible to the public.
+The project was directed by Prof. Dr. Thomas Hensel (Pforzheim), Prof. Dr. Steffen Siegel (Essen) and Dr. Martin Mäntele (Ulm).

 The results of the project were two dissertations, the exhibition HfG Ulm: Exhibition Feaver and a project website.